 PERIMETER DRAINAGE24/7 DRAINAGE PUMP STATION MONITORING

 Perimeter Drainage Ltd is now offering 24/7 dependable monitoring for your residential drainage and sewer pump systems.
-Our residential SCADA system or 3P SCADA will have real time viewing of your control panel, pumps and floats.
-SCADA is an acronym for supervisory control and data acquisition, a computer system for gathering and analyzing real time data.
-SCADA systems throughout the world are used to monitor and control equipment thru software developed by industry and is commonly used commercially.
-With SCADA, we can establish a bench mark for pump efficiency by tracking run time and cycle time and determining any reduction in pump capacity throughout the life of the pumps, track alarms, enter all operations and maintenance activities in REAL TIME.
+Our Pump Station Monitoring Systems or PSMS will have real time viewing of your control panel, pumps and floats.
+PSMS is data acquisition, a computer system for gathering and analyzing real time data.
+With PSMS, we can establish a bench mark for pump efficiency by tracking run time and cycle time and determining any reduction in pump capacity throughout the life of the pumps, track alarms, enter all operations and maintenance activities in REAL TIME.
 This is another key piece of information used to predict when your pumps should be replaced.

 A LARGE FAILURE IN THE DRAINAGE INDUSTRY